Particular/docs.particular.net/servicepulse/intro-pending-retries.md

 Retrying a message will use [message redirects](redirect.md) if the original endpoint has been redirected in ServicePulse.

+> [!WARNING]
-WARNING: A pending retry message that is retried will remain in the pending retry list until it is resolved or fails again.
+> A pending retry message that is retried will remain in the pending retry list until it is resolved or fails again.

 ### Mark as complete

 Retried messages are moved to the `Processed` state as soon as ServiceControl receives and processes the retry confirmation from the endpoint.

+> [!NOTE]
-NOTE: Systems running NServiceBus version 7.4 (or earlier) and ServiceControl version 4.19 (or earlier) require [auditing to be enabled both on the endpoint](/nservicebus/operations/auditing.md) and in ServiceControl.
+> Systems running NServiceBus version 7.4 (or earlier) and ServiceControl version 4.19 (or earlier) require [auditing to be enabled both on the endpoint](/nservicebus/operations/auditing.md) and in ServiceControl.
 Otherwise, the failed message will show as *retry pending* indefinitely even after the message has been successfully processed by the endpoint.
 In this scenario, use the `Mark as complete` feature to manually mark the failed message as resolved.
 Once the message is marked as resolved, it will no longer appear in the pending retries message list.